ds2600/autobk-controller/README.md

 </p>

 # AutoBk Controller
-AutoBk Controller is a web application to manage the [AutoBk](https://github.com/ds2600/autobk-p) service and the backups it creates.
+AutoBk Controller is a web application to manage the AutoBk service (will support either [AutoBk-P](https://github.com/ds2600/autobk-p) or [AutoBk-R](https://github.com/ds2600/autobk-r)) and the backups it creates.
 Architected to be easily extensible and flexible.

 <p align="center">
     <img style="max-width: 600px;" src="https://github.com/ds2600/autobk-controller/assets/227075/af62f854-5207-4e12-b3a2-71acb5c6e12e" />